dancer1325/grafana/docs/sources/panels-visualizations/configure-overrides/index.md

 | 2020-01-02 03:05:00 |    47.0     |
 | 2020-01-02 03:06:00 |    48.0     |

-You can apply field options to each field (column) of this structure to alter the way its values are displayed.
-For example, you can set the following override rule:
+You can apply field options to each field (column) of this structure to alter the way its values are displayed
+* For example, you can set the following override rule:

 - Rule: **Fields with type**
 - Field: temperature